AlstonCroning/My-Projects/WEB_STORAGE/Version2.0/README.md

 #Updates
-Styles being added
+New design to the webpage
+"ClearData" button added and its functionality updated Improved "Save" button functionality

 #Upcomming Changes

-Re work on the Code for improvements
+Validate the data
+Display the output clearly